 Pack: You can hike with just about anything and many people just use canvas bags or school backpacks, but a proper hiking pack will generally be more comfortable.
 Backpacks come in many varieties and not all packs fit all body types, so I would recommend trying them.
 Some shops let you load them up with weights, which isn’t going to tell you how it will feel at the end of the day, but gives you a much better idea.
 When I get a pack for day hiking I look for:

-• Vented or suspended back panel prefered to keep you cool, especially if you will be hiking in the heat
+- Vented or suspended back panel preferred to keep you cool, especially if you will be hiking in the heat

 Hiking Poles: In recent years it seems that hiking poles have gone from a stigmatized item to a cool gear that show that you are a real hiker.
 We used them for the first time on our trek in Peru and are now hooked.
 They give you so much more stability and power and turn hiking into a full body workout.
 Instead of letting your lower body take all the punishment they distribute the load and have saved me from countless painful slips and turned ankles.
 I trust Black Diamond Standard Poles and own Black Diamond Cork Grip Poles, although folding ones fit into luggage better if you plan to travel with them.
 If you are unfamiliar with using them REI has a really nice guide.